Who is First National Collection Bureau?

 Is First National Collection Bureau legit or a scam?

 First National Collection Bureau is a legitimate debt collection company.
 They are authorized to collect debts on behalf of their clients.
-However, it’s important to verify any debts they claim you owe before making any payments.
+However, it’s always advisable to verify any debts claimed by FNCB or any other debt collection agency before proceeding with payments.

 How can I remove First National Collection Bureau from my credit report?